 The various other goals of carrying out such practices are as follows:

-- Contract Interpretation: The lack of a manager’s understanding of the collective bargaining agreement may lead to false decision making.
-Therefore, industrial relations emphasizes on providing proper training to the supervisors and the managers on the labour law contracts to clarify any misunderstanding.
+Contract Interpretation: Industrial relations emphasizes on providing proper training to the supervisors and the managers on the labour law contracts to clarify any misunderstanding.

-- Collective Bargaining: The worker’s representative and the management of the organization put up their proposals in front of each other and negotiates over the same to reach to a mutual decision which is written down in a collective bargaining agreement.
+Collective Bargaining: The worker’s representative and the management put up their proposals in front of each other and negotiates over the same.
+This is to reach a mutual decision which is written down in a collective bargaining agreement.

 Role of Industrial Relations